The Vietnam War

 Perhaps more than any other returning American warriors, the American public treated Vietnam Veterans the most harshly.
 During and shortly after the war, many Americans took their frustrations out on the returning veterans, unfairly linking them with the poor policy decisions in Washington.
 By 1991, when the U.S. went to war in the Persian Gulf, it seemed that Americans had learned a valuable lesson, namely to blame policy makers for unpopular wars, not soldiers doing their duty.
 Unfortunately, Vietnam veterans were not afforded the same consideration.

 Location.
 30° 13.703′ N, 90° 54.772′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
-Marker can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
+Memorial can be reached from South Irma Boulevard 0.3 miles north of East Worthey Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Gonzales LA 70737, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 In War There Is No Substitute for Victory (a few steps from this marker); The Korean War (a few steps from this marker); WWII - War In Europe (a few steps from this marker); WWII - War In The Pacific (a few steps from this marker); WWII - War In The Mediterranean (a few steps from this marker); World War II (a few steps from this marker); Louisiana Marines in the Persian Gulf War (a few steps from this marker); The Persian Gulf War (a few steps from this marker).
 Touch for a list and map of all markers in Gonzales.